longevityframework/longevity/README.md

 longevity currently contains three subprojects:

 - **emblem** - a metaprogramming library for managing types and reflecting case classes
-- **longevity** - a DDD persistence frameowkr for Scala and MongoDB
+- **longevity** - a DDD persistence framework for Scala and MongoDB
 - **musette** - a content resource management system

 emblem is a utility library used by longevity, and you can think of